 BS in Electrical Engineering

-The Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET (www.abet.org).
+The BS in Electrical Engineering at the University of St. Thomas is a hands-on, industry-oriented and career-focused program that blends theory and research with practical engineering fundamentals.
+The program is accredited by the Engineering Accreditation Commission of ABET (www.abet.org).

 From: University of St. Thomas Undergraduate Academic Catalog